Bayesian Knockoff Filter: Numerical Experiments

 \section{Numerical Experiments}

 We conduct numerical experiments on synthetic data: (i) to evaluate the performance of BKF in controlling FDR and detecting true discoveries (power) under various data generation settings; (ii) to compare BKF with existing frequentist knockoff methods on power and FDR; and (iii) to illustrate the advantage of BKF in controlling false discoveries over existing Bayesian feature selection approaches.
 We also apply our method to real data to demonstrate the practical performance of BKF.
-All of our experiments are implemented with R codes which are included in the supplementary materials.